Pylons/pyramid/docs/narr/views.rst

 Varying Attributes of Rendered Responses
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Before a response that is constructed as the result of the use of a
-:term:`renderer` is returned to :app:`Pyramid`, several attributes
+Before a response constructed by a :term:`renderer` is returned to
-of the request are examined which have the potential to influence
+:app:`Pyramid`, several attributes of the request are examined which
-response behavior.
+have the potential to influence response behavior.

 View callables that don't directly return a response should set these
 values on the ``request`` object via ``setattr`` within the view